Bosnia and Herzegovina: Risk Assessment

 - IMF financial aid

-- Substantial remittances from workers abroad
+- Substantial immigrant workers' remittances

-- Limited diversity in exports
+- Limited diversity and low added value of exports

-- Size of the informal sector
+- Large size of the informal sector